 A few years ago, McDonald’s started a huge restructuring plan after years of decreasing sales growth, with an admission by the chief executive that it hadn’t kept up with changing customer tastes.

-This is an area of importance for all food and drink companies, with consumers now motivated to purchase products for consumption that are thought of as healthy and better for the environment.
+This is an area of importance for all food and beverage companies, with consumers now motivated to purchase products for consumption that are thought of as healthy and better for the environment.

-Millennials are more likely to question how the food and drinks they consume are made, who has made them, and how a business treats its environment and employees.
+Millennials are more likely to question how the food and beverages they consume are made, who has made them, and how a business treats its environment and employees.

 For a giant brand such as Budweiser, this is not an easy thing to fix.
 One option is to diversify – and that’s what its operating company AB InBev is doing.
 In 2017, it announced a four-year, $2bn capital investment that will add capacity to 12 craft breweries, expanded its non-alcoholic beer range and aggressively pushed its other brands such as Stella Artois.